 Self Care Idea #3: Order your groceries

 Having 30 hours of things to do in a 24-hour day is almost always the cause of my stress.
 I don’t want to eat out all the time (nor is that healthy, appetizing, or cost-effective), but going to the store is a major undertaking when you need just about everything.
 Paying someone to do my grocery shopping and deliver my food to my front door may seem frivolous and unbelievably luxurious, but when my whole day is packed with responsibilities, this is one area where I can pay a few dollars to free up at least a couple of hours of time for relaxation and mental health.

 Self Care Idea #4: Practice guided meditation/mindfulness

 Mindfulness is just a fancy word for practicing the act of focusing on the present.
 When I’m stressed, it’s because I am juggling too much and worrying about all the things that I have coming up.
 Mindfulness teaches you how to put on mental blinders and focus on what’s in front of you.
 It’s definitely a work in progress for me, but apps like Headspace and Calm, which offer guided meditation and deep breathing modules on your phone, help a lot.

 Cost: you can find guided meditation practices free on YouTube and, possibly, the iTunes store.
 There are free versions of Headspace and Calm, but in order to unlock most of the modules, you can pay $5-$13 monthly or $70 annually.
-It’s worth every penny, in my experience.
+If you have a Peloton app subscription, there are tons of great guided meditation sessions on there too ($10-40/month).
+The paid services are worth every penny, in my experience.

 Self Care Idea #5: Read a magazine